thabo104/appstore-alexa-docs/_docs/firetv/getting_started/Recommendations/fire-tv-recommendations-send-recommendations.md

          <td><code><a href="http://developer.android.com/reference/android/support/app/recommendation/ContentRecommendation.Builder.html#setContentImage%28android.graphics.Bitmap%29">setContentImage</a>(<a href="http://developer.android.com/reference/android/graphics/Bitmap.html">Bitmap image</a>)</code></td>
          <td><i>Sets the recommendation image.</i><p>Use the following specifications for the large icon image:
             <ul>
-               <li>Height: 252px</li>
+               <li>Dimensions: 336px wide x 189px tall</li>
                <li>Aspect ratio: 16:9 </li>
                <li>Title: Embedded within image</li>
                <li>Transparency: No transparency</li>
             </ul>
             <p>Recommendations without images either won't be displayed or will receive a default placeholder instead.
 Images with an aspect ratio other than 16:9 will be letterboxed.
-(Letterboxing means black bars will appear along the sides or top to compensate for the empty space.)</p></p>
+(Letterboxing means black bars will appear along the sides or top to compensate for the empty space.)
+Images larger than the specified dimensions will be scaled down to fit the space, preserving the 16:9 aspect ratio.</p></p>
          </td>
          <td>Yes</td>
       </tr>